post-hero-img

 Fuzzy search uses a wide range of criteria to evaluate results.
 It provides more context to the search terms you enter, so you can find the information you want even if it’s not exactly what you typed.

-It does this by understanding what you’re trying to do, based on what you type.
+It does this by understanding what you’re trying to do based on what you type.
 It looks at both the words and the context of those words and tries to figure out what you’re trying to say.

 Fuzzy search works by looking for strings similar to a given string and goes beyond textual matching to measure its similarity.

-So how can we measure the similarity between two strings (a and b)?
+So, how can we measure the similarity between two strings (a and b)?
 Let’s have a look at a few ways this is done.

-Understanding Fuzzy Matching With Real World Examples
+Understanding Fuzzy Matching With Real World Fuzzy Search Examples

 Fuzzy Name Matching Algorithms